DCC-EX/dcc-ex.github.io/docs/begin/levels.md

                                                                                   benchwork. \|BR\| \|BR\| This path will offer more technical information and cover more in depth topics like accessory control, sensors, and customizing the \|EX-CS\|. \|BR\| \|BR\| We also recommend that you
-                                                                                  `start here to buy or build your EX-CommandStation </ex-commandstation/index>`{.interpreted-text role="doc"} if you have not already done so, but look out for the \|Tinkerer-text\| and
+                                                                                  `start here to buy or build your EX-CommandStation </ex-commandstation/index>` if you have not already done so, but look out for the \|Tinkerer-text\| and
                                                                                   \|Engineer-text\| notes on the pages to see other options.

   ------------------------------------------------------------------------------- --------------------------------------------------------------------------------------------------